 Understanding Tendon Injuries

-Treatments for such injuries depend on the severity of the tear – micro, partial tear, fully torn.
+Treatments for such injuries typically depend on the severity of the tear, micro, partial tear, or full tear.
 Minor micro-tears usually respond well to at-home care (rest, ice, and compression).
 However, there’s no guarantee they will heal 100%.
 Tears might linger, leading to persistent pain and weakness.
 For more severe cases, surgery is often the best route.
 It’s direct and gets you back to normal activities faster.

 Leading Causes of Tendon Injuries